shadow-phantom-sys/Hackathon_App/ReadMe.md

 [4]
 D. G. L. S. D.L.Carnì, "Setting–up of PPG Scaling Factors for SpO2% Evaluation by Smartphone," in Conference, Benevento, Italy, 2016.

-> **Note:** This Project was Made as a Graduation Project at Princess Sumaya university for Technology (Jordan), under Eng.
-Mohammad Taha supervision.
-This Application is shared to be enhanced and tested more and more, so contribution is welcomed to see a more reliable and scientific Health Vital signs application in the near future..